 - $81 million to support community housing providers head lease properties for vulnerable families as a pathway to housing independence.

-- $198 million for specialist homelessness services critical referral services such as Link2Home.
+- $198 million for specialist homelessness services and critical referral services such as Link2Home.

 - $218 million for capital maintenance of social housing properties to improve the lives andexperience for tenants.